themost-framework/client/README.md

 #### React Client Module

 [@themost/react](https://github.com/themost-framework/react) is a client module for react applications which are going to use MOST Web Framework as backend api server.

+#### JQuery Client Module

+[@themost/jquery](https://github.com/themost-framework/jquery) is a client module for JQuery scripts and applications which are going to use MOST Web Framework as backend api server.